janderland/fql/docs/index.md

 elements](#data-elements).
 This query will return a single key-value from the database, if such a key exists.

-FQL queries can also perform range reads by including a variable in the key's tuple.
+FQL queries can also perform range reads and filtering by including a variable in the key's tuple.
 The query below will return all key-values which conform to the schema defined by the query.

 ```lang-fql {.query}
 /my/directory(<>,"tuple")=nil